TruLight vs JellyFish Lighting: An In-Depth Comparison for Salt Lake City Homeowners

 TruLight has 6 LEDs per fixture (3 RGB plus 3 dedicated warm white), a UCS7604 16-bit RGBW chip, built-in music sync, 144-plus motion patterns, integrated motion sensors, and a controller in the $450 to $550 range.
 JellyFish has 3 RGB-only LEDs per fixture, an Omega 8-bit chip, a $300 add-on Music Box for music sync, 9 base animations, no dedicated motion sensors, and a controller that runs $750 indoor or $850 outdoor.
 Both systems are 48V.
 Both use 16-gauge 4-wire.
 The hardware platform is comparable.
 The LEDs, chip, white light, controller cost, and app are where the gap shows up.

 JellyFish is a real system.
 The build is solid, the dealers are experienced, and the company has been in the space long enough to iron out the hardware.
 We are not going to pretend otherwise.
 But if you are putting this on your Wasatch Front home for the next 25-plus years, the LED count, white light, and controller pricing are worth taking seriously.
-Specs based on manufacturer published data as of April 2026.
+Specs here are drawn from JellyFish and TruLight published product materials we reviewed in April 2026, so you can check them against each company's current spec sheets.

 Does JellyFish Have True White Light?

 No. JellyFish only has red, green, and blue LEDs.
 When you ask for white, the system blends those three colors together, which produces a cool, blue-tinted white.
-This is the single biggest drawback JellyFish customers talk about, and it is not something a software update can fix.
+This is the biggest drawback we see in the side-by-side test, and it is not something a software update can fix.
 The hardware would need a new LED to solve it.

 TruLight has 3 dedicated warm white LEDs per node in addition to the 3 RGB LEDs.
 That gives you two distinct white modes.
-A real warm white that flatters stone and stucco, and a true pure white when all 6 LEDs blend together at full.
+You get a real warm white for stone and stucco, plus a brighter pure white when all 6 LEDs run together.
 On a Holladay limestone home or a Draper stucco elevation, a blue-tinted white reads as cold against the earth-tone materials.
 It fights the architecture.
 A real warm white makes the stone glow.
 That is not a small distinction.
 White is the color most homeowners use every single night for everyday accent lighting, and if the white is off you notice it constantly.

 "That is not a blue color.
 We're not trying to make it blue.
 That is their white."